-1. Whether the area is adjacent to a city with an acknowledged housing needs analysis that is coordinated with the Metro forecast and distribution in effect at the time the city's housing needs analysis or planning process began.
+1. Whether the area is adjacent to a city with an acknowledged housing needs analysis that is coordinated with the Metro regional growth forecast and population distribution in effect at the time the city's housing needs analysis or planning process began.

 The State Department of Land Conservation and Development (DLCD) - not Metro - is responsible for acknowledging city housing needs analyses if they determine that the city's analysis is consistent with Statewide Planning Goal 10 (Housing).
 Cities are encouraged to coordinate with DLCD early to ensure that deadlines and requirements can be met.
-Cities should request from DLCD, and provide to Metro, written state acknowledgement of their housing needs analysis.
+Cities should provide Metro with the relevant page from DLCD's Post-Adoption Plan Amendment online report.
+Cities should accompany that with a written statement that they received no appeals within the 21-day window (in which case the housing needs analysis is deemed acknowledged).1